 I do sometimes explain some of the problems I had with Christian doctrine, but I will also tell you what I love about Christianity, and how that I appreciate the way it has shaped my childhood experience and worldview.

-In fact, I defend Christians against what I see as unfair criticism, even though a good share of them react to me with hostility.
-I went to a disqus channel once to defend Christians against a militant atheist, and the Christian the channel belongs to allowed the atheist to stay but kicked me off (after I made just ONE comment) because she said they don’t want people there who are “Muslim or Islamic or whatever.”
+In fact, I defend Christians against what I see as unfair criticism.
+Even though a good share of them react to me with hostility.
+I went to a Disqus channel once to defend Christians against a militant atheist.
+The Christian allowed the atheist to stay but kicked me off.
+I had made just one comment, but she said they don’t want people there who are “Muslim or Islamic or whatever.”

-If you’re an “ex-Muslim” who’s had a bad experience, I’m sorry, but you’re not the only person in the world who’s had a bad experience.
-Your bad experience is yours, and there is no reason why you have to cast a shadow over all of us, including your own family and community.
+If you’re an “ex-Muslim” who’s had a bad experience, I’m sorry.
+You’re not the only person in the world who’s had a bad experience.
+Your bad experience is yours.
+There is no reason why you have to cast a shadow over all of us, including your own family and community.

 I grew up in the American heartland, beneath the Midwest stars and my Christian mother’s twinkling eyes.
 I grew up loving Jesus..and pop tarts and hot dogs…and Hank and Willie and Waylon. 🙂

-This is part of who I am, and I’m not going to disavow or denigrate the people, places and ideas that shaped me, not matter where I go from here.
+This is part of who I am.
+I’m not going to disavow or denigrate the people, places, and ideas that shaped me.
+No matter where I go from here.